-Lured by the promises of riches the PCs are leaving the city of Baldur’s Gate aboard the Amnian Fop, a fast schooner headed for the Chultan Peninsula..
-The dark-skinned Procor looks likes he’s already an experimented seaman and have some successful fishing along the way.
-Pheleas didn’t fare so well in this aquatic journey and will be a few pounds lighter at arrival.
+Lured by the promises of riches the PCs are leaving the city of Baldur’s Gate aboard the Amnian Fop, a fast schooner headed for the Chultan Peninsula.
+Amongst the would-be adventurers, Procor looks likes he’s already an experimented seaman and have some successful fishing along the way.
+Pheleas didn’t fare so well in his aquatic journey and will be a few pounds lighter at arrival.

 The Pink Reef

 Unexpectedly, the attack came from below.
-A sudden, unnatural wave brought creatures on board!
-Five sea spawns crashed clamsily (get it?
-GET IT?) on the ship’ s deck.
-The sailors and PCs immediately proceeded to fend off the invaders.
+A sudden, unnatural wave brought creatures aboard!
+Five Sea Spawns crashed clamsily (get it?
+GET IT? err) on the ship’ s deck.
+The sailors and PCs immediately tried to fend off the invaders.
 Two sailors were grievously wounded in the ensuing battle and Procor was grabbed by a tentacle at some point, but the superior number of the defenders proved to be more than enough.
-Procor and Pheleas used magic to heal the dying sailors (Bayiz and Kid Shago) earning even more gratitude.
+Procor and Pheleas used magic to heal two grievously injured sailors (Bayiz and Kid Shago) earning even more gratitude.
 Searching the dead creatures, Shin found a wristband made of seashells and shark teeth.

-A few uneventful days later, not so far from chultan coast, they spotted something in the sky.
-A look with the spyglass revealed an unusual sight: a harpy harassed by some pteranodons, desperately fleeing.
+A few uneventful days later, not so far from Chult’s coast, they spotted something in the sky.
+A look through the spyglass revealed an unusual sight: a harpy harassed by some pteranodons, desperately fleeing.
 Wounded by many cruel bites, the harpy was flying toward the boat.
-And… was shot dead.
+And was shot dead.
 An arrow from Shin’s longbow and a seashell shot from Lucky’ sling put a brutal end to her flight.

-The curious pteranodons approached the ship but where met with a volley of projectiles, killing three in no time.
+The curious pteranodons approached the ship but paid dearly as they were met with a volley of projectiles, killing three in no time.
 The dead-eye Tabaxi shot the last fleeing pteranodon more than 200′ away.